Reserve Study Services

 - A full and complete Component List, including photographs and a summary of the item

-- Strength of reserves are shown as a Percent Funded, along with future estimated cost planning
+- Strength of reserves is shown as a Percent Funded, along with future estimated cost planning

 - Recommended HOA Funding Plan

-The process for reserve studies starts with the request for a proposal.
+The process for a reserve study starts with the request for a proposal.
 Proposals can be obtained by filling in the request form on this website or alternatively by calling our office or through our contact form.

-Since an HOA reserve study is a budget planning tool, most Associations start the process by soliciting a proposal for reserve studies approximately six months in advance of their Fiscal Year (FY) End.
-This gives the HOA community’s board enough time to have the study completed, reviewed, and to incorporate the funding recommendations into the budget for the upcoming Fiscal Year.
+A reserve study is a budget planning tool, so most associations solicit a reserve study proposal about six months before their fiscal year ends.
+This gives the HOA community’s board enough time to have the study completed, reviewed, and incorporated into the budget for the upcoming fiscal year.

 Yes.
-This is actually part of our proposal process for reserve studies.
-Though not all HOA boards take us up on this offer, we feel that it is beneficial to review the report of reserve studies with the board members or property managers and, at a minimum, perform a Q&A session to get their feedback.
-Although we present a finished product the first time we send a copy of our report to a client, we always anticipate comments and changes and include those complimentary.
+This is actually part of our proposal process for a reserve study.
+Not all HOA boards take us up on this offer.
+However, we feel that it is beneficial to review the reports within a reserve study with the board members or property managers.
+At a minimum, we perform a Q&A session to get feedback from the board.
+We always anticipate comments and changes and include those in our service automatically.
 Every effort is made to have a finished product that all are happy with, representing an accurate funding plan for your development.

-A “Reserve Component” is an item that is the responsibility of the association to maintain, has a predictable useful life expectancy, typically occurs on a funding timeline that exceeds one year, and costs above a minimum threshold cost.
+A “Reserve Component” is an item that is the responsibility of the association to maintain, and has a predictable useful life expectancy.
+This typically occurs on a funding timeline that exceeds one year, and costs above a minimum threshold cost.

-“Operating Component” expenses are typically expenses that occur on an annual or monthly basis or are below the minimum threshold cost for the Reserve list.
+“Operating Component” expenses are expenses that occur on an annual or monthly basis or are under minimum threshold cost for the Reserve list.

 For California associations, Civil Code section 5550 states a full Reserve Study shall be completed at least once every three years.
-If applying for a Public Report, the Department of Real Estate requires a Reserve Study to be completed within the first year after the development is completed.
+The Department of Real Estate requires a Reserve Study to be completed within the first year after the development is completed.